gnosischain/download-manager/README.md

-# download-manager
+# Download Manager

-Utility CLI to facilitate downloads of big files in chunks
+Utility CLI to facilitate downloads of big files in chunks.

+# How to use it

+If not output path is passed, file will be downloaded in current working directory.

+- `download-manager fetch -u {https://url-to-file} -f {filename}`

+Otherwise specify an output path explicitly.

+- `download-manager fetch -u {https://url-to-file} -f {filename} -o {output-path}`